hfboyce/tableau_course/_sources/lessons/tableau1.md

 This took around 5 weeks and note that you are seeing the dashboard using fake data.

-This is just the tip of the iceburg though.
+This is just the tip of the iceberg though.

 Let's take a look at a few exceptionally beautiful examples.